aszc-dev/ComfyUI-CoreMLSuite/README.md

 Unless [EnumeratedShapes](https://apple.github.io/coremltools/docs-guides/source/flexible-inputs.html#select-from-predetermined-shapes)
 is used during conversion.
 Needs more testing.

+## FAQ

+### Hardware and Performance

+#### What's the difference between MPS, GPU, and ANE?
+- **MPS (Metal Performance Shaders)**: Apple's framework for GPU acceleration.
+It's what PyTorch uses by default on Apple Silicon.
+- **GPU**: The graphics processing unit on your Apple Silicon chip.
+- **ANE (Apple Neural Engine)**: A specialized hardware accelerator for machine learning tasks.

+#### Which compute unit should I choose?
+- **CPU_AND_ANE**: Best for models converted with `--attention-implementation SPLIT_EINSUM`.
+This is the default and recommended option for most users.
+- **CPU_AND_GPU**: Best for models converted with `--attention-implementation ORIGINAL`.
+Use this if you experience issues with ANE.
+- **CPU_ONLY**: Use this as a fallback if you experience issues with both ANE and GPU.

+#### Do I need `PYTORCH_ENABLE_MPS_FALLBACK=1`?
+While our Core ML nodes don't use this environment variable directly, it may still be relevant for other parts of ComfyUI that use PyTorch with MPS backend.
+The setting of this variable is a user preference and depends on your specific needs and workflow requirements.

+### Model Conversion and Compatibility

+#### Is there a performance penalty when using the Core ML Adapter?
+Yes, there might be a slight performance penalty compared to using directly converted models.
+However, the adapter provides more flexibility and compatibility with standard ComfyUI nodes.

+#### Does the Core ML Adapter support SDXL?
+Currently, SDXL support in the Core ML Adapter is limited.
+While it may work with some models, it's not officially supported and may cause issues.

+#### Are `mlmodelc` and `mlpackage` formats safe?
+Yes, both formats are safe to use.
+However, we recommend:
+1. Always downloading original `.safetensors` files from trusted sources
+2. Converting them yourself using our tools
+3. Using the converted `.mlmodelc` files for better performance

+#### Do Core ML models produce identical results to their safetensors counterparts?
+While the results should be very similar, there might be slight differences due to:
+- Different numerical precision
+- Hardware-specific optimizations
+- Different attention implementations

+#### Should I convert models every time I queue a generation?
+No!
+The conversion only happens once when you first use the converter node.
+After that, you should use the `CoreMLUnetLoader` to load the already converted model.

+#### Will SDXL ever be supported on ANE?
+Currently, there are technical limitations preventing SDXL from running efficiently on ANE.
+We recommend using `CPU_AND_GPU` or `CPU_ONLY` for SDXL models.

 ## Support

 I'm here to help!
 If you have any questions or suggestions, don't hesitate to open an issue and I'll do my best